demisto/dockerfiles/docker/py3-native/README.md

    - Specific unit-test(s) fail when running lint on the native image on integrations/scripts that run shell commands which are based on installed OS dependencies.
      - On both terminals try to run the shell command and compare the results, in addition make sure the OS dependency versions are the same between the original docker image to the native image, example:
        - Given the script *UnzipFile* that uses *7z* OS dependency, run inside the terminals the same shell command that is being run in the unit-test, for example: `7z x -o<out_put_dir> <file_path.zip>`, or to check that versions aligned between the original docker image to the native image run `7z`
-3) **If the issue cannot be resolved, refer to the [What should I do when lint/test-playbook fails on the one of the native images?](#what-should-i-do-when-linttest-playbook-fails-on-the-one-of-the-native-images) section.
+3) **If the issue cannot be resolved, refer to the [How to ignore native-images in the docker native image configuration file?](#how-to-ignore-native-images-in-the-docker-native-image-configuration-file) section.**
 4) **Note:** There could be more complicated scenarios involved here, The scenarios above are only **common** scenarios.

 ## Supported Docker Images